 Plants can be studied as: 1) individualshow structure relates to function, for example; 2) evolutionary waypoints in the organization of life as it responds to the demands of changing environments over time; and 3) members of communities of organisms effecting and effected by the climate and geology of specific locations (habitats).
 Such interacting communities are called ecosystems.
 Ecosystems are sometimes referred to as "super-organisms".
 As such, they depend on the reciprocations and feedback mechanisms of their various partsas an organism depends on the interactions and controls of its organs, tissues, and cells; an ecosystem exists by the interaction between organisms, climate and geology.

 The study of ecology concerns itself with ecosystems.
 And increasingly, the health of ecosystems is becoming the concern of a group of citizens and scientists generally referred to as conservationist or environmentalists.
 Plants (as well as other sensitive organisms) serve as indicators of the health of ecosystems.
 A large diversity of species and a high proportion of "native" species compared to "alien" species is regarded as a healthy sign.
 As the proportion of aliens increase, especially those regarded as invasive, they outcompete the natives and reduce the species variety in the ecosystem.
 Ecosystems are considered degraded when the diversity of the organisms that they support is reduced.
-For more on plant identification and their role in ecosystems see: Plants of the Chicago Region by Swink and Wilhelm and The Emerald Horizon by Cornelia Mutel.
+For more on plant identification and their role in ecosystems see: Flora of the Chicago Region by Wilhelm & Rericha (2017) and The Emerald Horizon by Cornelia Mutel.
 The first provides a means to evaluate ecosystems and the second, a history of native ecosystems and advice on how to preserve them.